Email Processing in Lua

 status

 The result of the check represented as a string.
-It can have one of the following values (according to RFC 7208): none, neutral, pass, fail, softfail, temperror, permerror
+It can have one of the following values (in accordance with RFC 7208): none, neutral, pass, fail, softfail, temperror, permerror

 String